 A crucial distinction to make when compared to the CEREC, 3Shape and Planmeca scanners, is that these systems offer a complete CAD/CAM workflow with associated design software and CAD integration through their chairside software.
 The Medit i500 is just a scanner.
 It has no associated design software, and on its own, it is only used to scan and export scans.
 If you are looking to scan and send to labs, this may be exactly what you are after.
 However, if you want to carry out the entire digital workflow in-house (which we recommend), then you will need to investigate and learn about third party mills and CAD design software such as Exocad.

-We have been using the i500 extensively for over a year now in our clinic, spending hundreds of hours learning the workflow including fabricating same-day crowns, implant restorations and digital smile design using third party mills.
+We have been using the i500 extensively for years now in our clinic, spending hundreds of hours learning the workflow including fabricating same-day crowns, implant restorations and digital smile design using third party mills.
 Below are our findings and thoughts about the system and how it compares to the other scanners on the market.

 The i500 is truly an impressive intraoral scanner.
 It is fast, clear and easy to use.
 It easily competes with some of the more expensive scanners on the market.
 When using the scanner it is positioned slightly differently to others such as the TRIOS, being held much closer to the tooth surfaces.
 The scanning protocol is identical across all scanners, therefore for us, using it was simple.
 When scanning the i500 has a realistic high-definition, colour aesthetic.

 Some things that stood out when using the i500 was how quick it was to find its place again when the scan is paused and restarted again.
 Overall it's a smooth scanning experience.
 Scanning across the midline between quadrants don't seem to take much effort whereas for other scanners this can require stopping and starting a few times.